Holidays and School Trips Outside the UK

 The written request for such approval should be made on a Permissions form and should explain the purpose and length of the trip; the wishes of the child; the views of the parent; the views of the staff/carer (unless the child is placed at home), the views of the school (if in term time); arrangements for adult supervision on the trip, whether the adults are well known to the child and vice versa and the likely cost and how it is to be funded.

-Children must not be taken on holiday during term time unless there are exceptional circumstances that would be approved by the Social Worker's group Manager and the head teacher of the child's school.
-Requests must be made in writing.
 (Note that under the Education (Pupil Registration) (England) (Amendment) Regulations 2013, the previous ability of headteachers to grant leave of absence for the purpose of a holiday during term time in 'special circumstances' of up to ten school days leave per year has been removed.
 The 2013 Regulations make clear that headteachers may not grant any leave of absence during term time unless there are 'exceptional circumstances').

 Holidays abroad for a period of more than one month require the written consent of every person with parental responsibility for the child or the leave of the court (see Section 4, When the Court's Permission is Required).